aadilmallick/my-notes-docusaurus/docs/software-development/13-system-design.md

 - **level 3 - partition**: partition data to gain exponential speedups in CRUD for all data in the database.
 - **level 4 - sharding**: Shard the database and add a load balancer that reroutes queries with a shard key to the database instances.
 - **level 5 - replication**: Add replicas and use the primary/replica strategy to ensure fast reads and fast writes.

+### Asynchronous workflows

+In the context of system design, asynchronous workflows are ways to set and forget an expensive operation like an LLM call or video processing and notifying the user when the background job is done.